vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

            ]]
      ]]

-There needs to be at least one ``--socket-to-bytestream`` argument, and each socket needs to be unique.
+There needs to be at least one ``--socket-to-byte-stream`` argument, and each socket needs to be unique.

 SIL Kit-specific CLI arguments will be overwritten by the config file passed by ``--configuration``.

 > **Example:**
 Here is an example that runs the Byte Stream Socket Adapter and demonstrates the basic form of parameters that the adapter takes into account:
 >
->     sil-kit-adapter-byte-stream-socket --name BytesSocketBridge --socket-to-bytestream localhost:81,toSocket,fromSocket
+>     sil-kit-adapter-byte-stream-socket --name BytesSocketBridge --socket-to-byte-stream localhost:81,toSocket,fromSocket
 >
 > In this example, the adapter has `BytesSocketBridge` as participant name, and uses the default values for SIL Kit URI connection (`silkit://localhost:8501`). `localhost` and port `81` are used to establish a socket connection to a source of bidirectional data.
 When the socket is emitting data, the adapter will send it to the topic named `fromSocket`, and when data arrive on the `toSocket` topic, they are sent through the socket.

 ## Socat Demo
 This demo application allows the user to attach a `socat` process to the SIL Kit in the form of a DataPublisher/DataSubscriber, and echo the data sent forward and back via the SIL Kit.

-`socat` is a Linux utility which allows to pipe data between two channels, and it supports a wide range of protocols including web sockets.
+`socat` is a Linux utility which allows to pipe data between two channels, and it supports a wide range of protocols including network sockets.

-For instance, as is the case of the demo here, you can set up forwarding the standard input and output of a terminal to a websocket (TCP on port 81) waiting for a peer with the following command:
+For instance, as is the case of the demo here, you can set up forwarding the standard input and output of a terminal to a socket (TCP on port 81) waiting for a peer with the following command:

     socat TCP4-LISTEN:1234 stdio